 It may take weeks or even several months for foot ulcers to heal.
 Diabetic ulcers are often painless, so paying attention to your feet every day is very important.
 The earlier you seek treatment, the more likely it is that we can help you avoid more serious complications.

-When to call us for your diabetic foot care
+When to call your doctor for your diabetic foot care

-You need to call us if you have any of these signs and symptoms of infection:
+You need to call your doctor or specialist if you have any of these signs and symptoms of infection: